These are some of the most common technical questions that continue to arise when we’re discussing Ivy with developers in the community.

 Q: How will Ivy manage the training loop and input pipeline?
 What about loading and saving models, recording of scalar metrics, visualization, etc.?
 These are often also somewhat framework-dependent.

 A: We are not advocating to replace all code with Ivy.
 We would encourage users to continue using whatever data loaders they want to, and perhaps just use an Ivy model, or use Ivy to convert a model, or even just a single function from a library.
-If users want to use Ivy more deeply, then they can use Ivy Builder, which includes framework-agnostic abstract data loaders, trainers, and other higher level classes for composing full training pipelines.

 Q: Tensorflow handles state as part of the static graph.
 JAX is purely functional and so outsources it to one of several third-party libraries, like Flax.
 How will Ivy handle state?